 Soundproofing Through Damping

 Damping is all about reducing vibrations in your room.
-That means reducing vibrations in your walls, doors, floor and any lightweight structures in the room like paintings windowpanes, mic stands etc. Vibrations add to overall noise/sound level in a room – loudness.
+That means reducing vibrations in your walls, doors, floor, and any lightweight structures in the room like paintings windowpanes, mic stands, etc. Vibrations add to the overall noise/sound level in a room – loudness.
 If you can reduce vibrations, you reduce loudness.

 Damping is like the mass method except the mass method blocks outside sounds from creating vibrations in walls, whereas damping is about dampening surfaces so they don’t vibrate and amplify existing noise.